KiraTheHedgehog/kira/README.md

 Step 1: Swap SOL to XIAN
 Step 2: Bridge XIAN to Mainnet
-Step 3: Buy KIRA on SNAKexchange Quick-Links
+Step 3: Buy KIRA on SNAKexchange